This article is available in Spanish here.

 Bathsheba bore other children with David, including three more sons after Solomon.
 Two of her four sons are included the genealogies of Jesus: Solomon in Matthew 1:6 and Nathan in Luke 3:31.
 In Matthew’s genealogy four women are mentioned; three by name: Tamar, Rahab, and Ruth.
 Bathsheba, however, is referred to simply as “the wife of Uriah” even though she was married to King David when she conceived and gave birth to Solomon.
 (Some English translations such as the NASB add Bathsheba’s name in Matthew 1:6, but her name is absent the Greek text.)
 Being referred to as “Uriah’s wife” seems to be an implicit reminder of David’s treacherous behaviour (1 Kings 15:5).

 Bathsheba was a respectable young woman who suffered greatly because of King David’s actions.
 She was raped, her husband was murdered, and then her first-born baby died.
 There is not the slightest hint of impropriety or guilt on Bathsheba’s part in the biblical text.
 David alone is held accountable and bears the responsibility for these terrible events, while Bathsheba seems to suffer in silence.
-Her situation improves with the birth of Solomon who was loved by God.
+Her situation improves with the birth of Solomon who was especially loved by God.
 Solomon becomes king in David’s place, and Bathsheba becomes the queen mother.
 Solomon seems to have a great deal of respect for his mother and he gives her a place of honour.

 After a royal summons that brought about a wretched entrance into palace life, Bathsheba’s circumstances improved to the point that she had her own royal throne in the palace.
 Ultimately, Jesus was born through David and Bathsheba’s lineage, so Bathsheba has the distinction of being a great, great . . . grandmother of the Messiah.
 Bathsheba is depicted as an honorable woman in the Bible.